Chris Turner (baseball): Kansas City Royals (1998)

-Turner signed with the Royals on April 20, 1998, only hours after being released by the Twins.
+Turner signed with the Kansas City Royals on April 20, 1998, only hours after being released by the Twins.
 He played in four games for the Royals and went 0-for-9 with four strikeouts.
 He was granted free agency on October 15.

 Cleveland Indians (1999)

-Turner signed with the Indians on January 5, 1999.
+Turner signed with the Cleveland Indians on January 5, 1999.
 He played in just 12 games, going 4-for-21 with three runs, a steal, and a walk while recording eight strikeouts.
 On October 4, he was granted free agency.

 New York Yankees (2000)

-Turner signed with the Yankees on December 17, 1999, and was viewed as a temporary successor to Joe Girardi, who left as a free agent.
+Turner signed with the New York Yankees on December 17, 1999, and was viewed as a temporary successor to Joe Girardi, who left as a free agent.
 He played in 37 games, his highest total since 1994 and the second highest of his career.
-Turner appeared in his final game on October 1, 2000, with the New York Yankees and received a World Series ring when the Yankees defeated the Mets in the Subway Series.
+Turner appeared in his final game on October 1, 2000, with the Yankees and received a World Series ring when they defeated the New York Mets in the Subway Series.